 As mentioned earlier, pit bulls have sensitive skin.
 This means that using a tougher shampoo is not recommended.
 Even an “average” commercially rated shampoo should be avoided.
 We recommend sticking to an oatmeal shampoo or a shampoo that has been handpicked for pit bulls.
 Bathing your pup with the right shampoo can at least rule out this as a possibility for additional coat loss.

 The frequency of bathing is also important and each dog will have a different tolerance here.
 Some pit bulls can bathe regularly.
-Others won’t handle it as well if theirs natural oils are stripped off from their coats.
+Others won’t handle it as well if their natural oils are stripped off from their coats.
 We recommend bathing your puppy at least once a month, and some dogs get along well with twice a month.
-This frequency will likely also depend on whether your pit bull spends a lot of time outdoors or is a puppy indoors.
+This frequency will likely also depend on whether your pitbull spends a lot of time outdoors or is a puppy indoors.

 frequently asked Questions